koayon/latex_template/README.md

 Regular writing advice applies: keep sentences short, use active voice, avoid jargon, use simple words, use the same word for the same concept, parallelism across sentence/section structures makes things easier to read, cite generously, when you're sharing an opinion make it clear that it's speculation.
 Write drunk, edit sober.

 Ensure that there are no "this", "that", "these" where it's not clear what "this" refers to (the "naked this").

+Use figures, colour and formatting to clarify and to highlight your core points.
+Use "A therefore B" syllogisms when you can - laying out the logic explicitly is often helpful for readers.

 Remember that conferences typically have an 8 page limit, fewer for workshops.
 This is a blessing for you - you will need to be concise.
 Economise your words accordingly, use the appendix for non-critical details.
 Simplify, always simplify.